james-stevens/pyrar/README.md

 # What doesn't work, yet

-It's probably now ready to go live in a limited installation - so long as yoyu're happy with only being paid by PayPal.
+It's probably now ready to go live in a limited installation - so long as you're happy with only being paid by PayPal.

 ## Users
 - 2fA (enable & disable)
-- Make payments - e.g. Stripe, Coinbase
+- Make payments - Stripe, Crypto via Coinbase (PayPal is done)
+- Pull Payments for auto-renew (Stripe & PayPal only)

 ## Domains
 - UI to request transfers (some done)